Health and Safety Policy for Landscapers Victoria

 Workplace Procedures and Responsibilities

-Team safely loading green waste and rubbish into a trailer All workers must keep work areas clear of unnecessary tools, offcuts, waste, and trip hazards.
+A gardener wearing teal gloves and a dark green apron is tending to a flower bed in a front garden, planting or weeding among vibrant red flowering plants with dark green, glossy leaves, set against a backdrop of lush greenery and a brick building, with natural daylight illuminating the scene.
+The garden features well-maintained flower borders, abundant foliage, and a tidy soil area, reflecting careful outdoor maintenance typical of professional gardening services in the area around Victoria.
+The scene emphasizes attention to detail in plant care and landscape tidiness, supporting the outdoor landscaping and lawn care services offered by Landscapers Victoria in the local community.
+All workers must keep work areas clear of unnecessary tools, offcuts, waste, and trip hazards.
 Rubbish removal jobs in particular require constant attention to safe lifting, secure loading, and proper containment of sharp or loose materials.
 Trucks, trailers, and bins must not be overloaded, and loads must be secured before transport.
 Where manual handling is involved, workers should use team lifts or mechanical aids when needed to avoid strains and sprains.

 Traffic and public safety are also important.
 When operating in driveways, shared access areas, or near roads, workers must remain alert to moving vehicles, pedestrians, cyclists, and changing conditions.
 Cones, warning signs, barriers, or other controls should be used where necessary.
 Noise, dust, and debris should be managed so that nearby properties and public spaces are not exposed to avoidable risk.